 All Title I paraprofessionals must have a secondary school diploma or its recognized equivalent.
 Additionally, paraprofessionals working in a program supported with Title I, Part A funds must have:

 - Completed two years of study at an institution of higher education In Arkansas, 60 semester credit hours at a regionally accredited institution of higher education are required. -or-

 - Obtained an associate’s (or higher) degree -or-

 - Met a rigorous standard of quality and be able to demonstrate, through a formal State or local academic assessment, knowledge of and the ability to assist in instructing, reading, writing, and mathematics (or, as appropriate, reading readiness, writing readiness, and mathematics readiness).
 In Arkansas, the formal test accepted is the Educational Testing Services (ETS) Parapro Assessment” and applicants must obtain a passing score of 457.
-A Child Development Associate (CDA) certification and hours of training are not acceptable substitutions for this requirement.

 Requirements for International Degrees and Academic Records